 As your web projects grow larger and more complicated, you will find an increasing need to keep track of your users.
-Even if you aren't offering logins and passwords, you will still often need to store details about a user's current session and possibly also recognize people when they return to your site.
+Even if you aren't offering logins and passwords, you will still often need to store details about a user's current session and possibly also recognize her when she returns to your site.